 The only way to overcome the “unfair payouts” (house edge) is to increase the accuracy of your predictions.
 This is done with advantage play techniques that use roulette wheel physics.

 Called or announced bets are bets that are made by speaking them, without actually placing the bets.
 These type of bets are not permitted in all jurisdictions, mostly because it creates opportunities for cheating players to place bets without having any money.

-These are typically used by professional players to bet on particular physical sectors of the roulette wheel.
+These are typically used by professional roulette strategy players to bet on particular physical sectors of the roulette wheel.
 For example, a neighbour bet on zero for the European roulette wheel will typically cover numbers 3,26,0,32,15.
 This is because sector based bets are used in advantage play methods.
 In particularly the European casinos, a neighbour bet must be given to the dealer, who then announces the bet to the pit boss.
 From a professional player’s perspective, it is not wise to do this too often as it attracts attention.
 Neighbour bets are placed on a circular representation of the wheel situated on the betting table, called the race track.

 How To Play Roulette and Win

 This website has lots of information that’s important for the developing of a winning system.
 I suggest starting with the best roulette tips and how to win at roulette, then you’ll have a better understanding of what works and why.
 And you can also avoid the strategies that are known to lose.